Originally from California, Aquia Brown-Welch began her studies at Middlesex Community College a year after her husband became a student there.

 Aquia started college after high school in 2006 before ending up in Connecticut years later.
 She first went to Howard University in Washington, D.C.
 After an unsuccessful year there, she left.
 She then started a family and attended six different schools—on and off—in D.C., Florida, and Connecticut.

 “The thought and desire to attend college was always on my mind.
 I understood that there was a certain quality of life I sought that would require advancing my formal education,” she said.
-“I decided to attend MxCC primarily for convenience.
-At the time, I lived in Middletown and MxCC was the closest of the community colleges.”
+“I decided to attend Middlesex primarily for convenience.
+At the time, I lived in Middletown and Middlesex was the closest of the community colleges.”

-Aquia is currently a Guided Pathways advisor for MxCC, working with a team of nine new advisors in 2021.
-MxCC is the first college in the Capital-East Region to adopt the Board of Regents’ Guided Pathways advising policy at scale, reducing the overall student headcount per advisor.
+In 2021, Aquia became a Guided Pathways advisor for Middlesex, working with a team of nine new advisors.
+Middlesex was the first college in the Capital-East Region to adopt the Board of Regents’ Guided Pathways advising policy at scale, reducing the overall student headcount per advisor at that time.
+That fall, she served in a similar role at Naugatuck Valley Community College before going to CT State Community College to work as an academic information services specialist.

 “It can be overwhelming starting college for the first time, or making your way back, but there is a dynamic support system at MxCC to help you in being successful,” Aquia said as her advice to prospective students.
 “I would also say to have grace with yourself.
 Be diligent in your efforts but remember that there is always another opportunity to hit your mark!